evanshortiss/neon-query-bench/README.md

     // "warm" and already has a database connection established queryTimesHot
   } = await runner({
-    // Pass an apiKey value along, but only if required
-    apiKey: process.env.NQB_API_KEY ? req.get('x-api-key') : undefined,
+    // Pass the api key supplied with the incoming request to the runner.
+This
+    // is only required if a key was passed when calling getBenchmarkInstance
+    apiKey: req.get('x-api-key'),
     // Number of queries to perform for both hot and cold runs
     count: 5
   })